Why this Jarpal Queen jeep stands as a symbol of India’s win over Pakistan

 In 1988, when the Regiment was in Ferozpur in Punjab, the jeep was registered with the Punjab transport department for it to be driven on the road.

 "We took a number, insured and registered it.
-As far as I can recall, except the regiment's UN mission to Eithopia, the jeep has gone everywhere with them," said Dhillon.
+As far as I can recall, except the regiment's UN mission to Ethiopia, the jeep has gone everywhere with them," said Dhillon.

 The jeep has also been witness to numerous border skirmishes with the neighbouring country, particularly during the regiment's stints in Jammu and Kashmir.

-A full-scale war broke out between India and Pakistan over East Pakistan in 1971.
-It ended with surrender of 90,000 Pakistani troops and led to the creation of Bangladesh.
+Full-Scale war broke out between India and Pakistan over East Pakistan in 1971.
+It ended with the surrender of 90,000 Pakistani troops and led to the creation of Bangladesh.